A Case Study

 Make sure your spouse knows the usernames and passwords to the accounts you manage for finances and paying bills, write down the kids’ pediatrician office information on the refrigerator, share your “secret family recipe” with your son, teach your daughter how to fix things around the house when they break, make sure trusted family and friends know how to access your will if needed.
 Equip those around you with the information they need if something were to happen to you unexpectedly.

-Are you interested in joining a conversation like this to grow your faith and business with other like-minded peers?
+Are you interested in joining a conversation like this to grow your faith and business with a Christian peer advisory group?